allmaps/allmaps/packages/transform/README.md

     (gcpAndDistortions) => gcpAndDistortions.distortions.get('log2sigma')
 )
 // distortion = -0.2140907145956012
-// => At this input location the area has slightly contracted after the transformation
+// => At this resource location the area has slightly contracted after the transformation
 ```

 ### Return Type Function